Vegan Travel Guides To World Destinations

 Best Vegan Restaurants In Tirana, Albania

-Veganism is becoming increasingly popular in the Czech Republic.
-Vegan is a well-known term in Prague, the Czech capital.
+Veganism is becoming increasingly popular in the Czechia.
+Vegan is a well-known term in Prague, Czechia's capital.
 Some have even declared it the vegan capital of Eastern Europe.

 Prague has a fantastic selection of vegan restaurants.
 You could easily spend a week in the city and still not try them all.
 There are many vegan-related events, activities, and activism in Prague.